Pokémon Ranger: Guardian Signs

-Pokémon Ranger: Guardian Signs (ポケモンレンジャー 光の軌跡, Pokemon Renjā Hikari no Kiseki) is an action role-playing video game developed by Creatures Inc. and published by The Pokémon Company and by Nintendo for the Nintendo DS.
-It is the sequel to Pokémon Ranger and Pokémon Ranger: Shadows of Almia and it is the third installment of its series.
-It was released in Japan on March 6, 2010, North America on October 4, 2010, and Europe on November 5, 2010.
-It was released on the European Wii U Virtual Console on June 9, 2016.
+Pokémon Ranger: Guardian Signs (ポケモンレンジャー 光の軌跡, Pokemon Renjā Hikari no Kiseki) is an action role-playing video game developed by Creatures Inc. and published by The Pokémon Company in Japan and by Nintendo worldwide for the Nintendo DS.
+It is the sequel to Pokémon Ranger and Pokémon Ranger: Shadows of Almia, and the third installment in the Pokémon Ranger series.
+It was released in Japan on March 6, 2010, in North America on October 4, 2010, and in Europe on November 5, 2010, and was later released on the European Wii U Virtual Console on June 9, 2016.
 Gameplay revolves around capturing Pokémon with the Capture Styler by drawing circles around them.
-The game received mixed or average reviews, with Metacritic giving it a 68 and GameRankings giving it 69%.
+The game received mixed or average reviews, holding a score of 68 on Metacritic and 69% on GameRankings.

 Gameplay

-Pokémon Ranger: Guardian Signs is an action role-playing game in which gameplay revolves around capturing Pokémon with the Capture Styler by drawing circles around them.
-If the Pokémon breaks through the drawn circles by using attacks on them, then the styler's health goes down, and runs out of energy.
-When energy reaches 0, the styler breaks and the game resumes from the last save point.
-However, if, for example, the Pokémon walks through the styler's line without using an attack, the styler's line will break, but the styler does not take damage.
-Capturing Pokémon and completing missions increases XP, which can lead to styler upgrades, such as power upgrade and energy upgrade.
-After a certain point, the styler can be charged in order to be more effective.
+Pokémon Ranger: Guardian Signs is an action role-playing game in which players capture Pokémon using the Capture Styler by drawing circles around them.
+If a Pokémon breaks through the drawn circles by attacking, the styler loses energy.
+When its energy reaches zero, the styler breaks and the game resumes from the last save point.
+If a Pokémon crosses the styler's line without attacking, the line breaks but the styler does not lose energy.
+Capturing Pokémon and completing missions increases experience points, allowing for styler upgrades such as increased power and energy capacity.
+Later in the game, the styler can be charged to make captures more effective.
 One of the new features lets you call out your Pokémon for support and to help in captures.
-The player can use "Guardian Signs" (also referred to in the game as "Ranger Signs" or "Emblems" by drawing certain symbols, to summon Legendary Pokémon like Entei, Raikou, and Suicune and use them outside of battle.
+The player can use "Guardian Signs" (referred to in the game as "Ranger Signs" or "Emblems") by drawing certain symbols to summon Legendary Pokémon such as Entei, Raikou, and Suicune for use outside of battle.
 Other features include four player cooperative play with unique missions.
-The game also includes Wi-Fi mission downloads, one of which gives you access to Deoxys, which can be moved to the DS's other Pokémon games.
+The game also includes Wi-Fi mission downloads, one of which gives you access to Deoxys, which can be moved to other DS Pokémon games.